-Memory allocated must be explicitly freed.
-Every driver_alloc call must have a corresponding driver_free.
+Memory allocated must be explicitly freed with a corresponding call to driver_free (unless otherwise stated).

 void driver_realloc(void ptr, size_t size)

 This function resizes a memory block, either in place, or by allocating a new block, copying the data and freeing the old block.
 A pointer is returned to the reallocated memory.
 On failure (out of memory), NULL is returned.
 (This is most often a wrapper for realloc.)